fabie37/Bevali/timelog.md

 ### 18 Nov 2021

 * *7 hours* Refactoring P2P Server so Peer class can be used to connect and threads are handled more nicely

+## Week 10

+### 06 Dec 2021

+* *4 hours* More refactoring, of P2P Networking, need to do MVP and move on to SmartContracts.

+### 07 Dec 2021

+* *3 hours* Worked on disertation outline for project.

+### 08 Dec 2021

+* *3 hours* Worked on more messaging for P2P networking, found bug when connecting two peers at the same time

+### 09 Dec 2021

+* *4 hours* Added send and broadcast commands, however, bug still not fixed, going to check the connect sequence